 See a Performance at the Walt Disney Concert Hall

-See a movie at the historic Egyptian Theatre
+See a Movie at the Historic Egyptian Theatre

-The historic Egyptian Theatre built in 1922 is the home American Cinematheque!
 It is a great place to see a screening and catch a flick, while also appreciating the incredible architecture.
-Join our Hollywood Tour for more fun facts about this theatre!

 Head to the Wallis Center

 The Wallis Center in Beverly Hills has amazing performances year-round.
-In May 2022, we can look forward to several fantastic events and entertainers including an adaptation of King Lear!

 Attend an Outdoor Movie Screening

-Could anything be more LA than spending time in front of the silver screen?
 It’s even better when you can watch them outside on a nice summer night!
 Dates in April are all TBD.

 Movies at Hollywood Forever Cemetery